Nalbuphine Injection

 • tell your doctor and pharmacist if you are allergic to nalbuphine, any other medications, or any of the ingredients in nalbuphine injection.
 Ask your pharmacist for a list of the ingredients.

-• tell your doctor if you have or have ever had a recent heart attack, or liver, or kidney disease.
+• tell your doctor if you have or have ever had a recent heart attack; low blood pressure; adrenal insufficiency (condition in which the adrenal glands do not produce enough of certain hormones needed for important body functions); diabetes; seizures; urinary problems; gallbladder problems; or liver, pancreas, or kidney disease.

 • you should know that nalbuphine may make you drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.

-• if you are having surgery, including dental surgery or biliary tract surgery, tell the doctor or dentist that you are using nalbuphine.
+• if you are having surgery, including dental surgery or biliary tract surgery, tell the doctor or dentist that you are using nalbuphine injection.

 What special dietary instructions should I follow?